Hagel's late power play goal sends Lightning past Ducks, 4-2 - NewsBreak

 Anaheim struggled for shots on goal and mere possession throughout the first two periods, yet Terry still tied it late in the second when he stole the puck from Philippe Myers in the circle and whipped a quick shot for his fourth goal.

-The Ducks went scoreless on two power play opportunities, stretching their drought to 0 for 19 since the season opener, yet Eakins saw improvement.
+The Ducks went scoreless on two power play opportunities, stretching their drought to 0 for 19 since the season opener.

-“Our power play looked way better, much more dangerous, and moving the puck quickly and efficiently,” Eakins said.

 LINEUPS